I feel like a part of me died on Monday; that I’d lost part of my childhood.

 The feeling started over the weekend when NFL Commissioner Roger Goodell, who seemed against the Raiders re-locating to Las Vegas when the idea first came up last year, decided that Oakland’s last-ditch effort to save its NFL franchise wasn’t good enough; had too many question marks.

 And, when I read that the owners voted 31-1 in favor of Oakland’s move on Monday, I felt sick to my stomach; felt empty.
-I’d spent some of my best times as a teenager and adult at the Oakland Coliseum so I could watch the Athletics and Raiders.
+I’d spent some of my best times as a teenager and adult at the Oakland Coliseum, either taking the Greyhound bus or driving, so I could watch the Athletics and Raiders.
 It was a home away from home.

 I wasn’t surprised by the vote Monday.
 It was inevitable, but still hurt.
 Simply put, the Oakland Coliseum is outdated and a dump.
 It should have been torn down and replaced many years ago.